Back to Blog

 • Insurance to cover accidents and injuries to staff and members when you’re up and running.

-While this example is for Singapore it will largely be the same in most countries – check out the rules around insurance in your area.
-Another point, made by the Small Business Association in the US, is to check what taxes you need to pay in your new location as this may be separate from the tax you pay in your first location – this will the case if you set up in a new state.
+Another point, made by the Small Business Association in the US, is to check which taxes you need to pay in your new location as this may be separate from the taxes you pay in your first location.
+This will be the case if you set up in a new state.

 Start pre-sales early